Traumatology Service Fellowship

 The Orthopaedic Traumatology Advanced Clinical Experience (TACE) is a 12 month program designed for board eligible orthopaedic surgeons, after their residency training.
 The TACE curriculum satisfies the developing criteria for a Certificate for Specific Expertise in Orthopaedic Traumatology.
 This experience exposes the orthopaedist to the organization and management of a trauma center, and to the function of the orthopaedic traumatologist in this setting.

 The Advanced Clinical Experience in Orthopaedic Traumatology goal is to facilitate the development of an outstanding orthopaedic trauma surgeon.
 The TACE can organize a trauma team that adequately manages problems of polytraumatized patients, in academic or non-academic settings.
 The TACE possesses a solid clinical foundation, as well as advanced traumatology skills.

 Locations: Harborview Medical Center, University of Washington Medical Center

-The fourth three months rotation is dedicated to research.
+The fourth three month rotation is dedicated to research.
 At least one basic science or clinical project is required during the year.
 Ideally, a clinical project is a prospective clinical trial.
 A trauma data base facilitates other clinical projects.
-The facilities for basic science research are located in the new Research Building at Harborview.
 Biomechanical studies related to internal fixation of numerous fractures have been designed and implemented by former OTACEs.
 Similarly, almost any investigation can be developed.